The Collection at RiverPark

-The Collection at RiverPark is an outdoor lifestyle center located east of the 101 Freeway in Oxnard, California.
-The shopping center held its grand opening on November 15, 2012; and is anchored by Target, Whole Foods Market, REI, The Container Store, and a 16-screen Cinemark cinema.
+The Collection at RiverPark is an outdoor lifestyle center in Oxnard, California, United States, located east of U.S. Route 101.
+The shopping center held its grand opening on November 15, 2012, and is anchored by Target, Whole Foods Market, REI, The Container Store, and a 16-screen Cinemark movie theater.
 Originally planned to open in 2008, The Collection was delayed due to the Great Recession.

 Tenants

 The Collection at RiverPark features a mix of national and region businesses, ranging from grocery stores and beauty salons to traditional mall tenants.
-Notable retailers include Target, Whole Foods, REI, H&M, Victoria's Secret, Sephora, Chico's, White House Black Market, ULTA Beauty, and Finish Line.
+Notable retailers include Target, Whole Foods, REI, H&M, Victoria's Secret, and ULTA Beauty.

 Restaurant tenants include Cheesecake Factory, Yard House, Lazy Dog Restaurant & Bar, Panera Bread, and Starbucks Coffee.